Hold on to Your Butts: These Trips Are as Close to Jurassic Park as You Can Get

 Located 2.5 hours from Calgary, there are a variety of dinosaur experiences you can have here.
 Start out at the Visitor Center, where you can roam exhibits recounting the fossils found in the park as well as the area’s geology and natural history.

 A large portion of the park is a Natural Preserve which means you’ll need to book an interpretive tour program if you want to venture out into the badlands.
 There are a variety of programs on offer, from indoor to outdoor, easy to difficult, half-hour to multi-day.
-One of the most exciting programs is the 1-day guided excavation.
+One of the most exciting programs is the one-day guided excavation.
 Your guide will be an experienced palaeontological technician who will teach you how to excavate dinosaurs and find fossils.
 This authentic experience will allow you to contribute to research being conducted by the Royal Tyrell Museum.
-There are also 2-day and 3-day versions of this program.
+There are also two-day and three-day versions of this program.

 Additionally, there are a handful of short hikes you can do on your own that will give you a sense of the landscape.
 If you’re looking to make this a multi-day trip, you can book and campsite or glamping tent!
 I think I have an idea of what you’ll dream about while sleeping here…